klockwork3/1800_202430_DTC01/README.md

 Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+Checkmate is a Javascript web application that connects users to other users to enage in study sessions.
+It reduces procrastination, by allowing students in study sessions to see eachother's general tasks, providing a competitive environment.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the [COMP1800] course, applying User-Centred Design practices, agile project management processes, and Firebase backend services.

 ---

 ## Features

 Example:
-- Real-time weather updates for any city.
-- Responsive design for desktop and mobile.
-- Displays temperature, humidity, and weather conditions.
+- Connect to other users
+- Save tasks on task lists
+- Check leaderboards
+- Chat with other users (...)

 ---